avenix/WDK/README.md

 ```
 ## Data Collection

-The *DataConversionApp* can be used to do a first check on the data after its collection.
+The *Data Conversion App* can be used to do a first check on the data after its collection.
 It offers the following features:
 - Load any tabularized *.txt* data file and save it to the binary format used by the rest of the toolkit.
 - Check whether there has been data loss using a user-specified timestamp signal and sampling interval.
 - Visualize the different signals.

-*Note: by default, the DataLoaderApp loads data files from the ./data/rawdata/ directory.
+*Note: by default, the Data Conversion App loads data files from the ./data/rawdata/ directory.
 Converted files are saved to the ./ root directory.*

 ## Data Annotation